 She formally established Ann Nisbet Studio in late 2013.
-The studio’s first major project Newhouse of Auchengree, which was completed in 2015, won several awards including the GIA Supreme Architecture Award, a Scottish Award for Quality in Planning, RIAS Award and a RIBA National Award.
+The studio’s first major project Newhouse of Auchengree, which was completed in 2015, won several awards including the GIA Supreme Architecture Award, RIAS Award and a RIBA National Award.
 The project was also shortlisted for RIBA House of the Year.
 In 2017, Ann was a finalist for ‘RIAS Emerging Architect of the Year’ and nominated as one of ‘five to watch in 2018′ by the Architects’ Journal

 Fay Goodwin BSc (Hons) DipArch

 Fay graduated with a First-Class BSc (Hons) In Architecture in 2015 from Strathclyde Architecture School.
 She worked as a RIBA Part I Architectural Assistant at Anderson Associates in Stornoway on the Isle of Lewis, where she developed a strong interest in rural architecture, landscape and place.
-Fay’s work, both in education and in practice, has been founded in an understanding of place; an approach which aims to create architecture that draws on local history, landscape, culture and microclimate.
+Fay graduated from Strathclyde University with a Postgraduate Diploma in Architecture and joined Ann Nisbet Studio in 2018 , her work, both in education and in practice, has been founded in an understanding of place; an approach which aims to create architecture that draws on local history, landscape, culture and microclimate.

 Fay’s commitment to quality design and her dedication to environmentally responsible architecture led her to take on the role of Project Architect for the Glendale: Harmless House Project.
 This role further honed her skills in designing sustainable and environmentally friendly buildings.
 Currently, Fay is actively working towards obtaining her Passivhaus Designer accreditation, demonstrating her ongoing commitment to incorporating energy-efficient and sustainable design principles into her work.

 Outside of work, Fay enjoys cooking and discovering new restaurants, cafes, and farm shops.
-On weekends, she loves spending time outdoors with her dog, Fitz, going on walks along the coast or in the mountains.
+On weekends, she spends time outdoors with her dog, Fitz, going on walks along the coast or in the hills.

 Aoife Nolan Bsc(Hons) M.Arch